A blog featured image with a peach and coral color scheme. On the left, stylized text reads

 2. Remove any leaves that would sit below the waterline to prevent rotting

-3. Place your cutting in your chosen container, ensuring the node(s) are submerged while keeping leaves above water
+3. Place your pothos cutting in your chosen container, ensuring the node(s) are submerged while keeping leaves above water

 4. Position your propagation station in a spot with bright, indirect light